 Students must complete and file with Graduate Studies the Application for Final Oral Examination or Waiver of Examination form at least three weeks in advance of the oral dissertation defense date.
 The student will complete the first, second and forth sections of the form, in addition to the date, time, and location of the defense in the third section.
+The entire dissertation committee should be listed out in the forth section.
 The student will then circulate the form for signatures.
-The form is signed by the Chair and the members of the Dissertation Committee from the SCCJ (first and second readers).
-A copy of the form will be provided to the outside member of the committee, the Doctoral Program Committee Chair, and Graduate studies.
+The signature for the first and second readers in the third section (Approval of the Reading Committee) are the two SCCJ dissertation committee members (excluding the committee chair/co-chair since they have a separate line to sign).
+A copy of the form will be provided to the outside member of the committee, the Doctoral Program Committee Chair, and Graduate Studies.